Costaa18/Costaa18/README.md

 - 🌱 I’m currently learning more about **Web Development**

-- 👨‍💻 Get to Know mt better at my [Website](https://afonsoveloso.com/)
+- 👨‍💻 Get to Know me better at my [Website](https://afonsoveloso.com/)

 - 📫 Reach me at **me@afonsoveloso.com**